-I had some fun with white jello, yesterday!
-I’ve had this idea for a couple of weeks, now, and finally tackled the American Flag made entirely out of jello!
-Wouldn’t this be awesome at a Fourth of July, Memorial Day, or Labor Day picnic?!
+Yesterday, I had some fun with jello.
+It’s such a versatile and yummy dessert.
+I’ve had this idea for a couple of weeks, now, and finally tackled the American Flag made out of jello.
+Wouldn’t this be awesome at a Fourth of July, Memorial Day, or Labor Day picnic?
 Here’s what I did to make this fun Jello Dessert:

 - 6 packages of cherry jello

 - A 9x 13 pan

 - A refrigerated bottle of whipped cream

 - Combine the 6 packages of cherry jello with 6 cups of hot water, and stir until dissolved